habitoti/Azure-OCR-Pre-Consume-Script/README.md

 This script enables Azure Document Intelligence as the OCR engine for [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx).
 It generates a searchable PDF by overlaying recognized text onto the original document.
 Empty pages are removed based on visual and textual content.

+Azure Document Intelligence has a really superior recognition quality, even for handwritten notes or receipts or bad quality scans.
+The pricing is also very moderate, with about 1.4$ per thousand pages, no matter how much content is on each.
+It is also much faster than the built-in Tesseract recognition, and even very long documents are parsed in seconds.

+Downstream of Paperless-ngx processing, I am running the awesome [Paperless-AI](https://github.com/clusterzx/paperless-ai).
+With its flexibility of a custom query you can achieve great resulöts in tagging and metadata extraction, especially if the content from OCR is almost perfect.
+As of today, though, there is no limitation on the content that Paperless-ai feeds into the prompt.
+As my used Azure OpenAI GPT-4o-mini model is limited to 8k token per prompt, very large documents might not be processed altogether.
+So I included an optional content cutoff that can limit the recognized data.
+Usually, most every day documents are shorter anyhow, and very long documents have the relevant searchable content onthe first few pages anyhow, so limiting content to 15k-20k characters does not actual harm, but restricts the final prompt to a reasonable size.

 ## Features

 - ✅ Uses Azure Document Intelligence for high-quality OCR, includinhg handwriting